 The “pumpkin” drink with more sugar than pumpkin is back on the menu at Starbucks.
 You can do better.

-This year marks an early return of the Pumpkin Spice Latte, the Starbucks fan-favorite seasonal drink that first debuted in 2003.
+The Starbucks fan-favorite seasonal Pumpkin Spice Latte first debuted in 2003.
 How sugary is it?
 Plenty.

-A grande (16 oz.) hot Pumpkin Spice Latte made with 2 percent milk has 380 calories—more than a Starbucks Chocolate Croissant (340 calories).
+A grande (16 oz.) hot Pumpkin Spice Latte made with 2 percent milk has 380 calories—more than a Starbucks Chocolate Croissant (340).

 But only about half of the Pumpkin Spice Latte’s 380 calories come from the milk and espresso you’d get in a regular latte (190 calories).
-The rest comes from pumpkin spice syrup—with more sugar and condensed milk than actual pumpkin purée—vanilla syrup, and whipped cream.
+The rest comes from pumpkin spice syrup—with more sugar and condensed milk than actual pumpkin purée—and whipped cream.

-All told, the PSL packs 50 grams of sugar.
+All told, the PSL has 50 grams of sugar.
 Some of that sugar occurs naturally in the latte’s milk.
-But we estimate that about 7 teaspoons (29 grams) are added sugar, from the PSL’s syrups and whipped cream.
-That’s more than half a day’s max.
+But we estimate that about 7 teaspoons (29 grams) are added sugar, from the PSL’s syrup and whipped cream.
+That’s more than half the 50-gram Daily Value.
+(Heads up: an expert panel recently recommended dropping that limit to just 30 grams a day.)

-The new Pumpkin Cream Cold Brew, with 250 calories and an estimated 6 teaspoons of added sugar in a grande, isn’t much better.
-(Scroll down for our tips on ordering a lower-sugar cold brew with cold foam.)
+The Pumpkin Cream Cold Brew, with 250 calories and an estimated 6 teaspoons of added sugar in a grande, isn’t much better.

-In search of some real pumpkin to celebrate the impending arrival of autumn?
-Start with our post on cooking with fresh pumpkin or purée.
+In search of some real pumpkin to celebrate the arrival of autumn?
+Get cooking with fresh pumpkin or purée.

-Our tried-and-true tips for ordering healthier lattes and other coffee drinks
+Tips for ordering lower-sugar lattes and other coffee drinks

-- Espresso, Americano, or coffee: Each has next to no calories (roughly 5).
+- Espresso, Americano, or coffee: Each has next to no calories.
 A packet of sugar adds 10 to 20.

 - Iced coffee: Go unsweetened to skip the syrup’s 5 teaspoons of sugar.